bcgov/ols-router/docs/rpng-atp.md

 4. Bash test the route planner using the Location Services in Action application

-4. The Ministry will accept or reject system based on acceptance test results.
+5. Acceptance: The Ministry will accept system if most acceptance test cases pass and failed acceptance test cases identified only minor issues.